tbrunsch/Hippodamus/hippodamus/src/dd/kms/hippodamus/impl/TECHDOC.md

 # Technical Notes

+## Underscore Notation / Reentrant Locking

+There are several nested method calls that require a lock on the underlying `ExecutionCoordinator`.
+Reentrant locking, e.g. via `synchronized`, would lead to a significant overhead.
+We have tested several alternatives that optimize nested reentrant locking with some success.
+However, for large number of calls of such methods JVM seems to optimize nested `synchronized` method calls much stronger than it does with our optimizations, making the optimizations counterproductive in these cases.
+This is why we decided to neither rely on `synchronized` nor on custom optimizations, but on a convention: Instead of synchronizing a nested method, we mark it by using the prefix "_" (underscore) in the method name.
+Callers of these methods must

+1. either be `synchronized` or call such methods within a `synchronized` block or method that use the underlying `ExecutionCoordinator` as lock
+1. or by methods with an underscore prefix.

+The same rule applies for accessors of fields whose names are prepended by an underscore.

 ## How Tasks Are Executed

 1. A runnable task is submitted to the `ExecutionCoordinator` via `ExecutionCoordinator.execute()`.
 The task is wrapped into a callable task that returns `null` and sent to the other overload of `ExecutionCoordinator.execute()`.